andojoks/JourneyManagement/README.md

 ### Environment Variables

-Update your `.env` file with the following JWT configuration:
+Update your `.env` file with the following configuration:

 ```env
 # JWT Configuration